brarnaudovski/mentorship/rails/blog_app.md

 end
 ```

 This creates comments as a *nested resource* within `articles`.
-This is another part of capturing the hierarchical relationship that exists between articles and comments.
-By nesting comments inside of articles like this, this will give us the `article_comments_path` helper that our form is expecting.
+This is another part of capturing the hierarchical relationship that exists between *articles* and *comments*.
+By nesting comments inside of articles like this, this will give us the `new_article_comment_path` helper that our link is expecting.

 We can verify this by going into a terminal and running:
 ```